flaviogf/skills_matrix/README.md

 [ ] As a user I can destroy a developer

 [ ] As a user I can see the skill matrix of all developers

+[ ] As a developer I can inform my skill points